bspeice/speice.io/_posts/2018-09-01-rusts-primitives-are-weird.md

 This creates the variable `y` of type `Integer` (which inherits `Object`), and at run time we dereference `y` to locate the `toString()` function and call it.
-Rust obviously handles things a bit differently, but we have to look at some low-level details to see how differently it actually is.
+Rust obviously handles things a bit differently, but we have to dig into the low-level details to see it in action.

 # Low Level Handling of Primitives (C)

-We first need to build a foundation for reading and understanding the assembly code the final answer involves.
+We first need to build a foundation for reading and understanding the assembly code the final answer requires.
 Let's begin with showing how the `C` language (and your computer) thinks about "primitive" values in memory:

 ```c